Buellia magaliesbergensis

 Buellia magaliesbergensis is a species of crustose lichen in the family Caliciaceae.
 Found in South Africa, it was formally described as a new species in 2021 by lichenologists John Alan Elix and Helmut Mayrhofer.
-The type specimen was collected in the Magaliesberg Range (Orange Free State), at an altitude of 1720 m.
-Here the saxicolous lichen was found growing on rocks on the ground.
-The species epithet refers to the type locality, which is the only location where the lichen has been documented.
-The results of standard chemical spot tests are: thallus K+ (yellow), P+ (yellow-orange), and C−.
-Buellia magaliesbergensis contains norstictic acid as a major secondary chemical, and connorstictic acid as a minor compound.
+The type specimen was collected in the Magaliesberg Range (Orange Free State) at an altitude of 1720 m.
+Here, the saxicolous lichen was found growing on rocks on the ground.
+The species epithet refers to the type locality, the only location where the lichen has been documented.
+The results of standard chemical spot tests are thallus K+ (yellow), P+ (yellow-orange), and C−.
+Buellia magaliesbergensis contains norstictic acid as a major secondary chemical and connorstictic acid as a minor compound.